andrewsleigh/soft-fabrication/joining-dowel-and-pills/readme.md

-# Felt — Joining — Dowel and Pills
+# Joining — Dowel and Pills
 This was my first test threading wooden dowel through pill-shaped holes in layers of felt to join them together.

 It has a pleasing appearance, but in some applications the deformation of the fabric would be a problem.